paultursuru/scraper-qonto/README.md

 ### Scraping Qonto
-run `ruby app.rb` to start scraping pages contained in pages.json for each page, Scraper will instantiate a Page and it's many Sections with their many Items
+run `ruby app.rb` to start scraping pages contained in pages.json

+a new instance of Scraper is created for each page/url Scraper checks if page is Prismic or not, then starts parsing html with Nokogiri.

+Each Page has many Sections with many Items